frediff/HMS/README.md

 > ###### Patient registration/discharge and doctor appointment/test scheduling
 >
-> Information about new patients can be registered.
+> <p align="justify">Information about new patients can be registered.
 One can schedule appointments based on availability and priority.
 Furthermore, it notifies doctors about the appointments in a dashboard.
 Assignment of rooms for admitted patients is done based on available room capacity.
 The system preserves information about discharged patients.
 Nevertheless, it updates the room occupancy accordingly.
-The workflow also supports scheduling tests and treatments prescribed by doctors.
+The workflow also supports scheduling tests and treatments prescribed by doctors.</p>

 > ###### Patient data entry
 >
-> All a patient's health information, including test results and treatments administered, can be recorded.
+> <p align="justify">All a patient's health information, including test results and treatments administered, can be recorded.</p>

 > ###### Doctor dashboard
 >
-> The application displays all the records of patients a doctor treats on a dashboard.
+> <p align="justify">The application displays all the records of patients a doctor treats on a dashboard.
 Doctors may also query for any patient information.
 The doctor should be able to record drugs/treatments prescribed to a patient.
 Operators can send automated email reports to a doctor about the health information of patients treated by him/her every week.
-Emailing high-priority events is done in an emergency manner.
+Emailing high-priority events is done in an emergency manner.</p>

 > ###### Database Administration
 >
-> Will be able to add/delete new users.
-A data security policy is present with suitable access control.
+> <p align="justify">Will be able to add/delete new users.
+A data security policy is present with suitable access control.</p>

 #### Tech Stack